Regulatory Implications For Hedge Funds: What Does this Mean for Your Personal Liability?

 1. Make sure they know in detail what the code requires of them.
-There is a significant amount of detail in the Code of Conduct on what behaviour is considered not to meet the Statements of Principle.
+There is a significant amount of detail in the Code of Conduct on what behavior is considered not to meet the Statements of Principle.
 In addition, there is the Code of Market Practice to consider, which sets out the limits of what amounts to market abuse in the UK.
 The Codes are under continuous review, so regular refresher training is advisable.

 2. Approved persons should be sure they understand the scope of the role they perform.
 The FCA will hold senior managers accountable for their areas of responsibility so it is important to ensure there is a definitive job description in place that clearly sets out their responsibilities.
 The approved person should understand how his role fits with the roles of other senior executives, ensuring that there are no unexplained gaps in responsibilities.